 15. Play with Light and Shadow

 Experiment with images that capture light and shadow to add drama to your board.
 Lighting can transform the mood of a room, and it’s fun to play with these elements.
 I often explore how natural light interacts with different textures.
+You can also check out these bright garage lighting ideas to see how illumination changes a space.

 16. Include Inspirational Quotes